 Spermaceti candles – made from a waxy substance found in the head cavities of sperm whales – were preferred by those who could afford them as they were odourless: Thomas had royal patronage as two of George III’s younger brothers purchased their candles from him, Prince William Henry, Duke of Gloucester and Prince Henry, Duke of Cumberland and Strathearn.
 A Daniel Williamson in Hull, East Yorkshire appears to have manufactured the candles and sold them from his premises.
 Possibly he was Thomas’ brother, the two siblings running a joint operation.

 The London season normally began when parliament reconvened but that winter, due to tensions between King George III and his government, the opening was delayed until 10th January, a further setback for the finances of the Mozarts, additionally so when their concerts during the rest of their stay were not as well attended as they had hoped they would be.
-They performed at private houses and their final public concert was on 13th May 1765: thereafter they continued performances for which the public were charged admission at their rooms in Frith Street until June.
+They performed at private houses and their final public concert was on 13th May 1765: thereafter they continued performances for which the public was charged admission at their rooms in Frith Street until June.

 The family left London at the end of July and sailed for France on 1st August 1765.
 Thomas Williamson continued his joint professions from Frith Street until his death in the summer of 1778.
 By his will, he left his businesses and stock in trade to his wife and to his son, John.